 Tradigital art is a relatively new artistic process embraced by artists during the early 1990s when digital media was in its infancy.
-According to the blog, Tradigital Art, the process refers to art (including animation) that combines both acceptable and computer-based techniques to actualize an image.1 It is accompanying to agenda art, acceptable art, advice art, new media art, video art, alternate art, and internet art.
+The process refers to art (including animation) that combines both acceptable and computer-based techniques to actualize an image.